Learning to drive, safely

 1. Learner licence

-Apply for a learner licence at a driver-licensing agent.
+Apply for a learner licence at a driver-licensing agent

 A key reason for teen drivers to crash is their inexperience, but also the brain of a teenager is not fully developed, especially for judging and responding to risk.
 To reduce this risk and help them become a skilled and competent driver, a teen needs lots of supervised driving practice.

-While the minimum time to hold a Learner licence is six months, planning for 12 months on this licence is a much more realistic time period for achieving the 120 hours of supervised driving.
+While the minimum time to hold a Learner licence is six months, planning for 12 months on this licence is a much more realistic time period for achieving the recommended 120 hours of supervised driving.

 It is also recommended that you progress through the various driving skills in a semi-structured way, from the basic to the advanced skills, for example, how to handle the car through to driving in open road traffic.